zerotohero-dev/unreal/README.md

 Serves contents of JSON files.

-Can be used to mock API response.
+Can be used to mock API responses.

 ## Why?